 Ginny is an ecologist, with a Master’s in Ecology, Evolution and Organismal Biology from the University of California – Riverside.
-She manages two wildlife preserves in the desert.
+She manages three wildlife preserves in the desert.
 In 2016 she decided to pursue her lifelong dream of writing and graduated with a Master’s in Creative Writing – Poetry and Creative Nonfiction in 2018 from Regis University in Denver, CO.
 Her day job is her inspiration.
-On the side she writes, teaches writing workshops and classes.

 Her lifelong passion has been conservation and protection of the wild.
-Her writing reflects that as it focuses on the misunderstood desert that so many people call a wasteland and who then dig in to terraform it.
-In addition to the wildlife she protects, she has a household full of critters – all rescue animals including birds, dogs, cats, lizards and tortoises.
+In addition to the wildlife she protects, she has a household full of domesticated critters – all rescue animals including birds, dogs, cats, lizards and tortoises.

 She regularly gazes intently at butterflies, lizards or birds and misses the turn in the trail.
 You’d think she would learn.